crotwell/TauP/src/doc/sphinx/source/taup_phase.rst

 ------------------

 TauP Phase outputs a textual description of the path the phase takes through the model.
+This is often helpful when trying to understand TauP's phase nomenclature, especially in cases where it differs from common seismological usage.

 For example: